Mhlasakululeka/Spacial-Optimisation/README.md

 1. Which variables should be at the top of the tree and which at the bottom? (if you can easily prune a large part of the tree at the beginning this reduces computation time)
 2. How do you decide at each node which option to fully calculate and which to bound? (you should prefer calculating the one that is more likely to be better, since that gives you a chance of calculating fully only once)

-The ipython noitebook for the brand and bound algorithm is BRAND_AND_BOUND.ipyn
+The ipython noitebook for the brand and bound algorithm is BRAND_AND_BOUND.ipynb.The modelules that need to be installed in python3 in order to run the ipython script are as follow
-## Installation
 ```
-pip install ortools
+pip3 install math copy
 ```
+If you dont have pip installed : check the following site for the installation procedure [pip installation](https://pip.pypa.io/en/stable/installing/)

 ## Running the program